muratko357/Portfolio/README.md

 # Welcome to My Data Science and Analytics Portfolio
-Welcome to my professional portfolio, showcasing a diverse range of Data Science and Analytics projects that I have undertaken for academic purposes, personal development, and professional training.
+This professional portfolio showcases a diverse range of Data Science and Analytics projects that I have undertaken for academic purposes, personal development, and professional training.
 Here, you will find detailed case studies of my work, reflections on what I've learned, and documentation of my core competencies along with certifications that validate my expertise.

 Feel free to contact me for collaboration or further discussion:
 - **Email:** muratko357@gmail.com